-In the end, it all comes down to your taste, it’s like the crunchy vs smooth peanut butter debate.
-Some people like to have some crunchiness while others want it super smooth.
-If you plan to use it in desserts or in other recipes, I would recommend to process it until it has the texture of natural peanut butter.
+In the end, it all comes down to your taste.
+It’s like the crunchy vs. smooth peanut butter debate.
+Some people like to have some crunchiness, while others want it super smooth.
+If you plan to use it in desserts or in other recipes, I would recommend processing it until it has the texture of natural peanut butter.

 This praline paste is delicious on top of oatmeal, pancakes, or toasted bread, but it also makes a great base for many desserts.
 Stay tuned for more recipes!

 Let me know in the comments if you try this recipe!

 - Preheat oven to 325°F (170°C).
 Line a baking sheet with parchment paper and spread the almonds on one half of the baking sheet and the hazelnuts on the other half.

 - Roast for about 12 minutes.
 Transfer the hazelnuts to a clean kitchen towel and let cool for 5 minutes.
 Once the hazelnuts are a bit cooler, rub them in the kitchen towel to remove the skin.
 It's okay if you don't remove all the skins.
 Transfer the peeled hazelnuts and the almonds to a bowl.
 Set aside.

 - Pour the maple syrup into a large saucepan and heat over medium heat.

 - Once it starts to bubble and some foam appears, add the nuts.
 Continue cooking over medium heat, stirring constantly to prevent the nuts from burning.
 The maple syrup will reduce and after about 5-7 minutes you won't have much liquid left.